hjrdave/treble-gsm/README.md

 ---

 <p>Version: 1.0</p>
-<h1 id="treblegsm">TrebleGSM</h1>
+<h1 id="treble">Treble</h1>
 <p>A hook-based global state management library for React.js.
 Inspired by a <a href="https://medium.com/simply/state-management-with-react-hooks-and-context-api-at-10-lines-of-code-baf6be8302c">blog post</a> written by <a href="https://medium.com/@luke.hall">Luke Hall</a>.
-TrebleGSM’s goal is to provide a simple way to manage global state in your React app by providing an easy setup, little boilerplate, and a straightforward API.</p>
+Treble’s goal is to provide a simple way to manage global state in your React app by providing an easy setup, little boilerplate, and a straightforward API.</p>
 <blockquote>
 <p>Note: Because Treble is a hook based library it will only work with functional components.
 Class based components are NOT compatible with Treble.
 See React Hook’s <a href="https://reactjs.org/docs/hooks-intro.html">documentation</a>.</p>
 </blockquote>